-(j) Repurchase agreements (RPAs) shall only be made with financial institutions having a credit rating in the rating category "A" or its equivalent or better by a NRSRO.
+(j) Repurchase agreements (RPAs) shall only be made with financial institutions having a credit rating of not less than "A" by a NRSRO.
 The Security Industry and Financial Markets Association (SIFMA) master repurchase agreement shall be the Authority's master repurchase agreement.